-- 1. K-1 Nonimmigrant Fiancé(e) of U.S. Citizen or K-2 Dependent--(a)(6).
+1. K-1 Nonimmigrant Fiancé(e) of U.S. Citizen or K-2 Dependent--(a)(6).
 File Form I-765 along with evidence of your admission (for example, copies of your Form I-94, passport, or other travel document) and your K visa.
 You are only authorized to work under this category during your 90 days in K-1 or K-2 status.
+You cannot renew this EAD.
+If you submit subsequent EAD applications, other than for replacement of a lost, stolen, or damaged card or a card that contains incorrect data, you must apply on a different basis.
+If you have a pending application for adjustment of status, you should file under category (c)(9).

-You cannot renew this EAD. - 2.
-K-3 Nonimmigrant Spouse of U.S. Citizen or K-4 Dependent--(a)(9).
+- 2. K-3 Nonimmigrant Spouse of U.S. Citizen or K-4 Dependent--(a)(9).
 File Form I-765 along with evidence of your admission (for example, copies of your Form I-94, passport, or other travel document) and your K visa. - 3.
-Family Unity Program IMMACT 90--(a)(13).
+Family Unity Program--(a)(13).
 If you are filing for initial or extension of family unity benefits, complete and submit Form I-817, Application for Family Unity benefits, according to the filing instructions on Form I-817.
 We will issue an EAD if we approve your Form I-817.
 No Form I-765 is necessary, unless you are filing for replacement of a non-expired lost, stolen, damaged, or incorrect card. - 4.
-LIFE Act Family Unity--(a)(14).
-If you are applying for initial or extension of employment authorization under section 1504 of the LIFE Act Amendments, complete and submit Form I-817.
+LIFE Family Unity--(a)(14).
+If you are applying for initial employment authorization under section 1504 of the LIFE Act Amendments, complete and submit Form I-817.
 We will issue an EAD if we approve your Form I-817; no Form I-765 is necessary unless you are filing for replacement of a non-expired lost, stolen, damaged, or incorrect card. - 5.
 V-1, V-2, or V-3 Nonimmigrant--(a)(15).
-If you are in V status, file Form I-765 with evidence of your V status (for example, an approval notice, or your Form I-94.).
+If you were granted V status or an extension of V status while in the United States, file Form I-765 with evidence of your V status (for example, an approval notice, your Form I-94, passport, or other travel document).
 If you are in the United States but you have not yet filed an application for V status, you may file Form I-765 at the same time as you file your application for V status.
 We will adjudicate this application after adjudicating your application for V status.